alwaysdata/documentation/content/e-mails/delivery.en.md

 To avoid misuse and optimize the deliverability of e-mails sent by its servers, alwaysdata has always implemented a scoring system based on various criteria like the content and frequency of the messages sent.

 The lower the score, the better the e-mail will be rated and the sending accepted.
-In the public Cloud, any e-mail with a score higher than _3_ will be blocked.
-In VPS and dedicated servers, the default value is _5_ and you can change it in the **SMTP > Settings** tab of your server.
+In the Public Cloud, any e-mail with a score higher than _3_ will be blocked.
+In [Private Clouds]({{< ref "accounts/billing/private-cloud-prices" >}}), the default value is _5_ and you can change it in the **SMTP > Settings** tab of your server.
 It cannot be disabled.

 {{% notice note %}}
 This note is only used to send the email from our servers.
 It has no incident in the management of the mail on the recipient server side.